wingeeer/Projects/README.md

 # Projects

-In this room you can find more "codey" projects.
+In this room you can find projects which includes coding to a large extent.